Rapid-Application-Development-JS/Pointer/README.md

 #####Remarks
 `pointermove` has two modes:

-1. Event broadcasted if pointer was pressed and  pointer changes coordinates.
+1. Event broadcasted if pointer was pressed and  pointer changes coordinates (Sat as defaylt).
 2. Event broadcasted when pointer changes coordinates regardless of pointer down state. **It mode works correctly only for devices which support hover**

 First mode enabled as default.
 Call function `setMoveHoverState` with parameter `true` for switch to second mode